 Our boards give local people:

-With over 30 years of global business experience Anil is a Leicestershire Local Enterprise Partnership board member and Chair of Voluntary Action Leicestershire.
-He is a Governor at Coventry University, Trustee of DSU, Governor of North Warwickshire & South Leicestershire College and a member of the Governance Committee for the Science Council.
+With over 30 years of global business experience, Anil is a Leicestershire Local Enterprise Partnership board member and Chair of Voluntary Action Leicestershire.
+He is a Lay Council Member/Governor for the University of Leicester, Governor of North Warwickshire & South Leicestershire College, Associate non-Executive Director of the George Eliot Hospital NHS Trust and a member of the Governance Committee for The Science Council.

 Tim grew up sharing a passion for canals with his Dad.
 He has operated hotel boats, trip boats and commercial vessels.
 Until recently he was an Associate Director of an outdoor theatre and events company show casing both large scale international productions and using arts to develop social inclusion projects locally.
 Tim is skilled in all aspects of historic narrow boat restoration and currently operates a boat repair yard and a 1930’s vintage camping narrow boat introducing youth groups to the beauty of our waterways.
 He lives with his family running a small holding by the canal.